adhxtry/adhxtry/cv.typ

     - The project aims to address the common challenge of navigating through directories containing a large collection of images, enabling users to efficiently filter and search for images.
     - Pipeline: MTCNN detection → InceptionResNetV1 embeddings → cosine similarity for face grouping.
-    - Implemented batching to control GPU memory; evaluated multiple texture descriptors for retrieval precision.
+    - Implemented batching to control GPU memory and multiple texture descriptors for retrieval precision.
   ],
 )